openstack/charm-cinder-lvm/src/README.md

 ## Deployment

-To deploy, add a relation to the cinder charm:
+Specify a block device (here we choose `/dev/sdb`) and then add a relation to the cinder charm:

+    juju deploy --config block-device=sdb cinder-lvm
     juju add-relation cinder-lvm:storage-backend cinder:storage-backend

 # Documentation